Your Financial Well-Being: Topics and Tips

 - If you spot any suspicious transactions on your SCB account, please contact us immediately.

-- Consider placing an initial fraud alert on your credit report or a freeze on your credit file.
-Click here to read a recent article from Federal Trade Commission about fraud alerts and freezes.
+- Consider placing an initial fraud alert on your credit report or a freeze on your credit file after any breach.

 - Review your credit reports for accuracy.
 Visit www.annualcreditreport.gov to receive your free annual credit report.